sn0n/sn0n.github.io/src/pages/projects.md

 # Projects

-<a href='https://blokz.io'>blokz.io</a> is my main project, which has its own set of sub-projects, cuz its a startup and such,... kek</a>.\
+<a href='https://blokz.io'>blokz.io</a> is my main project. \
-[hextech.group](https://hextech.group/) a hive blockchain witness group ran with @rishi556 & @edicted (hive guiz).
+[hextech.group](https://hextech.group/) is a <a href="https://hive.io/">hive</a> blockchain witness group ran primarily with rishi & mr edicted.
+Most of my projects are blokz first, but some have overlap with hextech and will eventually end up with them in some capacity.

 ![](../images/seperator.png)

 ### Learn With Me
 website: [learnwithme.app](https://learnwithme.app/)\
 A simple webapp to Learn sightwords, numbers and letters.
 Currently you can click the words to have it spoken with a next button.
 Keeping the app as simple and uncluttered as possible for easy non distracted learning.
 Will eventually add seizure inducing flashy things that kids love to bombard their little brains with.
-Will be adding more features to this, shapes, colors and more.
+Shapes & colors to be added, as well as a user profile type page which will display basic stats and progress within the app.

 source & such: [github.com/sn0n/learnwithme](https://github.com/sn0n/learnwithme)